open-contracting-extensions/ocds_frameworkAgreement_DPS_extension/README.md

 # Techniques

-Adds fields to the tender and lot objects to describe the use of techniques, such as framework agreements, dynamic purchasing systems and electronic auctions.
+Adds fields to the tender, lot and lot group objects to describe the use of techniques, such as framework agreements, dynamic purchasing systems and electronic auctions.

 ## Guidance